What is a Substance Abuse, Addiction Counselor?

-While diversity is something of a rule in this field, addictions counselors need to be dedicated to helping addicts find a solution to a seemingly hopeless state of mind and body.
+While diversity is something of a rule in this field, alcohol and drug addiction counselors need to be dedicated to helping people with substance abuse find a solution to a seemingly hopeless state of mind and body.
 This condition frequently involves relapse and it is nobody's fault when this happens.
 Neither modern science nor ancient wisdom traditions have discovered a silver-bullet solution that works for everybody after a single treatment.
 Therefore, you will need to have patience not only with your clients, but with yourself and with the entire process of getting sober.

-The first place you might imagine yourself working is in a drug rehab.
-However, it's important to know that there are as many different types of rehabs as there are addicts and counselors.
+The first place you might imagine yourself working in substance abuse in a drug abuse rehab center.
+However, it's important to know that there are as many different types of rehabs as there are substance use addicts and substance use counselors.
 Where you work will sometimes depend on your outside abilities, interests, and talents as much as your knowledge of and dedication to the field.

-Apart from rehabilitation centers, you can do many other types of work.
-Some counselors work in private practice.
-They may have an office that is painted in neutral colors, decorated with a few ferns where clients come to discuss their struggles with addiction.
+Apart from rehabilitation centers, you can do many other types of substance abuse work.
+Some counselors work with drug abuse in private practice.
+They may have an office that is painted in neutral colors, decorated with a few ferns where clients come to discuss their struggles with alcohol and drug addiction.
 You might contract with your state's corrections facilities and conduct therapies in a prison setting.

 You could also work in a more educational capacity, instructing those charged with DUI on the dangers of drinking and drugs.
-Even in a clinical setting, you might teach classes on the physiology of addiction or the dangers of relapse.
+Even in a clinical setting, you might teach classes on the physiology of alcohol and drug addiction or the dangers of relapse.

 Still other substance abuse counselors work to heal families.
 They help the family unit recover from the devastation addiction can bring.
 This might involve couples therapy or you could have multi-generational sessions that could even include addiction issues at all levels.